 On June 3rd, 1945, not quite a month after the Second World War had come to an end, I had my ninth birthday, but my parents had nothing with which to celebrate it.
 At that time we had a monotonous diet, not quite enough to eat, consisting of one slice of bread and a bowl of rhubarb soup, thickened with a bit of shredded, steam-dried potatoes, of which Dad had been able to bring home a small bag from work (he stole them).
 We had to make sure to make the supply last.
-That was not very difficult, because they tasted awful, but the rhubarb masked the taste a bit, especially because it had quite a bit to it, because there was no sugar to be had.
+That was not very difficult, because they tasted awful, but the rhubarb masked the taste a bit, especially because it had quite a bite to it, because there was no sugar to be had.
 Still, we ate that rhubarb soup, plus one slice of bread, breakfast, lunch and supper, for six weeks in a row.
-We ate nothing else, because there was nothing else, until the garden produced a little, but it did not produce potatoes, because we had no planted any, We had consumed the seed potatoes, and none could be obtained for planting.
-There were none to be had.
+We ate nothing else, because there was nothing else, until the garden produced a little, but it did not produce potatoes, because we had not planted any.
+We had consumed the seed potatoes, and none could be obtained for planting.

 Dad had worked at a plant that produced wall-paper paste flakes from potato starch extracted from shredded, steam-dried potatoes.
 His employer had a big supply of those, enough to keep production going for a while, until it was again possible to produce a potato crop.
 We could not buy any potatoes.
 There were none to be had, not for another year-and-half.